NeilMosser/BlueOcean/README.md

   - **Neil Mosser** - *Created Routing using React Router, and fleshed out the rider portal and linked pages.
 Created server calls for rider* -
     [NeilMosser](https://github.com/NeilMosser)

-  - **Sterling Mueller** - *Provided styling, including the login page animation, and wroked on rider pages* - [sterlingmuller](https://github.com/sterlingmuller)
+  - **Sterling Mueller** - *Provided styling, including the login page animation, and worked on rider pages* - [sterlingmuller](https://github.com/sterlingmuller)

   - **Matt Dziedzic** - *Created the chat component and its integrations* -